 What is a Foamsmith?
 Closed Cell Foam for Cosplay

 The name Foamsmith is a relatively new name given to a person who uses foam to help them create costumes and props.
-Derived from the cosplay community, it is a term which is beginning to attract more use and popularity.
+Derived from the cosplay community, it is a term that is beginning to attract more use and popularity.
 Foam (particularly closed cell foam) is a material often used in cosplay costume making and every day more people are practicing to become a Foamsmith.

 What Does A Foamsmith Make?